kevyJose/AVC-Project_ENGR101/README.md

 Due this week:
     - AVC project plan.

 **- Week Ending 12<sup>th</sup> June 2020**

 Objective for this week: **Core and Completion Code.**
 Tasks to complete this:
-1. - [ ] Write the code to allow robot to complete core difficulty maze.
+1. - [x] Write the code to allow robot to complete core difficulty maze.
-2. - [ ] Write the code to allow robot to complete completition difficulty maze.
+2. - [x] Write the code to allow robot to complete completition difficulty maze.
-3. - [ ] TESTING: Check code completes maze consistently within given time - debug and fix to ensure this occurs.
+3. - [x] TESTING: Check code completes maze consistently within given time - debug and fix to ensure this occurs.
-4. - [ ] Ensure everyone is contributing as expected, following the plan and keeping contact/guiding team to keep within schedule.
+4. - [x] Ensure everyone is contributing as expected, following the plan and keeping contact/guiding team to keep within schedule.
-5. - [ ] Maintain GitHub repository
+5. - [x] Maintain GitHub repository
          - Including updating plan/README, updating Wiki and maintaining files.

-**Core Code Tasks:**
-* Scanning for white pixels
-* Make sure the robot stays on the course of the white line, by maintaining the white line in center of camera frame
-* Function for changing direction in order to maintain white line in middle
-* When robot loses sight of the white line...reverse...find the course again

 *Possible Functions to be called per frame capture:
 1.   *Kevin - Check if white line is present in frame (scan white pixels).
      >>Calculate the location of white pixels of the line